Microfiber: Other

 Microfibers used in tablecloths, furniture, and car interiors are designed to repel wetting and consequently are difficult to stain.
+In furniture, microfiber is a close alternative to leather due to the simple upkeep of the qualities of the material.
+Easy to wipe off liquids and better suited for individuals with pets.
 Microfiber tablecloths will bead liquids until they are removed and are sometimes advertised showing red wine on a white tablecloth that wipes clean with a paper towel.
 This and the ability to mimic suede economically are common selling points for microfiber upholstery fabrics (e.g., for couches).

 Microfibers are used in towels especially those to be used at swimming pools as even a small towel dries the body quickly.
 They dry quickly and are less prone than cotton towels to become stale if not dried immediately.
 Microfiber towels need to be soaked in water and pressed before use, as they would otherwise repel water as microfiber tablecloths do.

 Microfiber is also used for other applications such as making menstrual pads, cloth diaper inserts, body scrubbers, face mitts, whiteboard cleaners, and various goods that need to absorb water and/or attract small particles.

+In the medical world, the properties of microfibers are used in the coating of certain fabric sheets used to strengthen the original material.

 Environmental and safety issues

 Microfiber textiles tend to be flammable if manufactured from hydrocarbons (polyester) or carbohydrates (cellulose) and emit toxic gases when burning, more so if aromatic (PET, PS, ABS) or treated with halogenated flame retardants and azo dyes.
 Their polyester and nylon stock are made from petrochemicals, which are not a renewable resource and are not biodegradable.

 For most cleaning applications they are designed for repeated use rather than being discarded after use.
 An exception to this is the precise cleaning of optical components where a wet cloth is drawn once across the object and must not be used again as the debris collected are now embedded in the cloth and may scratch the optical surface.

-Microfiber products also enter the oceanic water supply and food chain similar to other microplastics.
+Microfiber products also enter the oceanic water supply and food chain similarly to other microplastics.
 Synthetic clothing made of microfibers that are washed release materials and travel to local wastewater treatment plants, contributing to plastic pollution in water.
 A study by the clothing brand Patagonia and University of California, Santa Barbara, found that when synthetic jackets made of microfibers are washed, on average 1.7 g of microfibers are released from the washing machine.
 These microfibers then travel to local wastewater treatment plants, where up to 40% of them enter into rivers, lakes, and oceans where they contribute to the overall plastic pollution.
 Microfibers account for 85% of man-made debris found on shorelines worldwide.
 Fibers retained in wastewater treatment sludge (biosolids) that are land-applied can persist in soils.